Tlee987/Hello-World-Project-2/README.md

 amount% = nickel_value
 pennies = amount // penny_value

-# The dictionary of the result is the return of the amounts
+# The dictionary of the result is the return of the amounts with the breakdown
+# This can be utilized and run using Python run file
+# The calculate change function takes the amount paid and the cost as inputs.
 return{
   'dollars': dollars,
   'quarters': quarters,